How to Build Healthy Emotional Development in Children

 Five words will cover the emotions felt and expressed by children during this time: MAD, SAD, GLAD, HURT, and SCARED.

-Toddlers experience more complex emotions and begin the development of language with an increasing awareness of their desires.
-They imitate and begin early impulse control.
-As a child waxes in greater independence, they also become more demonstrative.
 There are apparent physical responses (eg., slower and softer or louder and faster voice and tone, open hands or clenched fists, relaxed or fast breathing, etc.); feelings that children recognize and name ("I feel sad because Mary took my toy."); thoughts about the feelings ("She was mean to take my toy!"); and finally action cues that signal coping responses of fight, flight or freeze (e.g., grabbing the toy back from the other child or crying and seeking comfort).

 At the preschool age, there is an increasing ability for internal control of emotions and behavior while also asserting more independence.
 It's possible for preschoolers to execute their intentions as well as listen, follow instructions, and abide by rules and structure.
-They have more interest in interacting with children and an enhanced capacity for understanding others and having empathy.
-Growing in cooperation and emotional expression, they now have a full arsenal of language to assist them in self-expression and emotional restraint.

 • Give abundant love and attention